Rock Castle (Hendersonville, Tennessee): Mansion and grounds

 As with any historic Middle Tennessee house of this era, construction items could be made on site, purchased from a local merchant, or ordered from exporters located farther east.
 Window glass could be shipped in cases, as were hinges, English locks, and barrels of cut nails.
 Enslaved workers with masonry skill mixed cement mortar from lime and sand binding the wall stones together in a "length-wise and width-wise alternately… Flemish bond pattern."
-This pattern requires planning, skill, and an good understanding of mathematics.
+This pattern requires planning, skill, and a good understanding of mathematics.
 Originally the roof was probably clad in pine shingles.
 A wooden fence painted with lime wash is said to be original to the house.

 Smith Hansborough, who is thought to be Daniel Smith's nephew, may have commanded a group of enslaved workers as the project's overseer.
 In one of his letters to Daniel Smith, Hansborough discusses the progress of the house's construction.

 There was also an herb garden and peach orchard on the grounds.
 The Smiths were locally famous for their peach brandy, which was sold at five shillings per gallon.
 Since Daniel Smith had training in the medical field, his gardens may have produced plants used for medicine including rosemary and mint, which helps in digestion and depression.
 The main agricultural enterprise of Rock Castle's plantation landscape was wheat and cotton.